Last Updated on August 18, 2021

 TAKE YOUR SEASONAL EATING UP A NOTCH

 Want to experience the best of eating seasonally?
 Dive into some easy local foraging, which you can probably do without ever leaving your yard.
-When things first start to green up in spring, take advantage of super-nutritious dandelions (here are 35 ways to use dandelions), try Virginia waterleaf in your next frittata, and make the most of medicinal wild violets and nutrient-packed purslane.
+When things first start to green up in spring, take advantage of super-nutritious dandelions (here are 35 ways to use dandelions), try Virginia waterleaf in your next frittata, and make the most of medicinal wild violets, tasty wood sorrel, and nutrient-packed purslane.
 Here are additional weeds you can eat.

 Elderberries grow everywhere, and they’re loaded with nutrients beneficial to long-term health as well as compounds that help us fight off viruses.
 They ripen just as school begins in the fall, making them a perfect seasonal food for shoring us up against autumn’s onslaught of viruses.
 Here’s what to know about identifying elderberry plants and how to use elderberries.